Istanbul Food Tour & Cooking Class

 This neighborhood, once home to religious minority groups during the Ottoman Empire, has maintained its unique, community-oriented soul even as fast food chains and megamalls have started to dominate areas nearby.
 Before we start to cook, we’ll explore the shops of Kurtuluş as we gather our ingredients.
 Visiting the simit stand where the neighborhood lines up for a morning snack, the liver butcher favoured by chefs all over the city, a cheese shop, greengrocer, a traditional bakery and a cured meat and maze shop that this neighbourhood is known for, slowly, a vision emerges of a community life that revolves around food.
 Welcome to Kurtuluş.

-Back at the kitchen, we’ll teach you how to cook six of our favorite Turkish recipes from all over Turkey – dishes like Circassian chicken, stuffed eggplant from southeastern Turkey, Aegean-style mincemeat pastries and more.
+Back at the kitchen, we’ll teach you how to cook six of our favorite Turkish recipes from all over Turkey in our Istanbul cooking class – dishes like Circassian chicken, stuffed eggplant from southeastern Turkey, Aegean-style mincemeat pastries and more.
 Once lunch is ready, we’ll open a bottle of raki, the traditional liquor of Turkey, and celebrate the food that we’ve prepared.
 For a sweet finale, we’ll enjoy a pumpkin dessert laced with tahini and walnuts and some revitalizing Turkish coffee.

 Fee includes everything consumed on the walk.
 Some special features:

 |Activity in a home in a Residential neighborhood||Hands – on activity.|

 |Market visit to shop for ingredients.||Samples local alcohol with lunch.|

 What is included in the fee?
 In addition to your Culinary Backstreets guide, all food consumed on the walk – almost a dozen different edible specialties – are included in the price.